Jenny Penney Artist

 Venue: Mangerton Mill, Mangerton, Bridport DT6 3SG

-As an entirely new venture for me, the shop/gallery poses a tremendously exciting opportunity to support local artists/crafts people to exhibit their fabulous hand made items at a unique venue just outside Bridport.
-The aim is to create a shop/gallery with a well varied display of unusual and attractive, well made and affordable gifts made by our many local talented artists.
+My aim is to create a shop/gallery with a well varied display of unusual and attractive, well made and affordable gifts made by our many local talented artists.
 So far this is looking promising.
-I opened properly on the 30th March this year and have had many favourable comments about the fabulous space and unusual and beautiful artworks for sale here.
+I have had many favourable comments about the fabulous space and unusual and beautiful artworks for sale here.
+I have had a great first year here and I am looking forward to some fabulous new artwork and crafts on show in 2026.

 Let me introduce you to what we have on offer.